 ShipBob’s answer to inventory strategy setbacks

-Outsourcing fulfillment to a 3PL like ShipBob may surprisingly be one of the keys to overcoming these major inventory strategy setbacks.
+Outsourcing fulfilment to a 3PL like ShipBob may surprisingly be one of the keys to overcoming these major inventory strategy setbacks.

-ShipBob provides you with an omnichannel fulfillment solution with built-in inventory tracking tools that make multichannel inventory management simple and less time-consuming.
+ShipBob provides you with an omnichannel fulfilment solution with built-in inventory tracking tools that make multichannel inventory management simple and less time-consuming.

-Our growing, international fulfillment network uses a centralized warehouse management system, which provides accuracy, transparency, and full visibility into your inventory levels at all times, even down to the second an item is being picked.
+Our growing, international fulfilment network uses a centralised warehouse management system, which provides accuracy, transparency, and full visibility into your inventory levels at all times, even down to the second an item is being picked.

-With ShipBob, you can store inventory across fulfillment center locations and sell on multiple channels while also keeping a close eye on stock levels in real time.
+With ShipBob, you can store inventory across fulfilment centre locations and sell on multiple channels while also keeping a close eye on stock levels in real time.

 If you’re looking to improve your inventory strategy, ShipBob can help.
-Contact us to learn more about our omnichannel fulfillment solution and technology platform.
+Contact us to learn more about our omnichannel fulfilment solution and technology platform.

 Inventory strategy FAQs